|

 discipline of will required to walk into Washington without being

+corrupted by the rottenness found there.
 The Republican desire for a mutiny has

 kept Trump and Carson aloft longer than most people supposed.
 I still